tilde-lab/tilde/README.md

 ## Outlook

-Tilde was inspired by torrents, Google Wave and xmpp-jabber applications, whose common feature is a peer-to-peer (P2P) distributed syndication.
+Tilde was inspired by torrents, Google Wave, Opera Unite and xmpp-jabber applications, whose common feature is a peer-to-peer (P2P) distributed syndication.
 Tilde will adopt this idea to materials science.
 That is, running instances of Tilde will be able to communicate with each other over the P2P-network, being located on the different computers.
 So Tilde users could connect and exchange their source / derivative data, compare their calculations and find out bugs together in modeling programs that they use for own data-mining.

 ## Contact